- Home

 This is why slow-cooker dinners are ideal for autumn: you can pop your ingredients in the pot and get on with making some delicious desserts.
 And, as a bonus, your whole house will be flooded with mouthwatering aromas.

-For something super creamy and indulgent, why not try making this crockpot chicken casserole and dumplings recipe by Delish, which makes things even quicker and easier by using a tinned cream of chicken soup?
+For something super creamy and indulgent, why not try making this crock-pot chicken casserole and dumplings recipe from Delish, which makes things even quicker and easier by using tinned cream of chicken soup?
 Or, if you’re happy to put a bit more time in and make it all from scratch, why not try this chicken casserole recipe from The Kitchen Sanctuary?

-Or, if none of these recipes appeal to you, the video below will teach you how to whip up your own chicken casserole.
-Our article, 10 of the best slow cooker recipes, also has some more inspiration for ways to use your slow cooker if casserole isn’t tickling your fancy.
+If none of these recipes appeal to you, the video below will teach you how to whip up your own chicken casserole.
+Our article, 10 of the best slow cooker recipes, also has more inspiration for ways to use your slow cooker if casserole isn’t tickling your fancy.

 7. Maple, pecan, and pear tart

-Why not try this decadent maple, pecan and pear pie recipe from The Guardian, which is best served with double cream or custard?
-Or, if you’d like to make a classic maple pecan pie without pears, you could try this recipe from Sally’s Baking Addiction.
+Why not try this decadent maple, pecan, and pear pie recipe from The Guardian, which is best served with double cream or custard?
+Or, if you’d like to make a classic maple pecan pie without pears, you could try this recipe from Sally’s Baking Recipes.

 If you’re vegan or gluten-free, you don’t have to miss out on this fabulous dessert – just try this recipe from Making Thyme For Health!

-To find out more about making the perfect maple pecan tart, have a watch of Jamie Oliver’s video.
+To find out more, have a watch of Jamie Oliver’s video below.

 8. Tuscan white bean stew

-Stews are another autumn classic and, just like soups, they’re a great way to use up old vegetables you have left in the fridge and those tins of beans in the back of your cupboard.
+Stews are another autumn classic and, just like soups, they’re a great way to use old vegetables you have in the fridge and tins of beans in the back of your cupboard.

 On a chilly autumn evening, the only thing better than tucking into a thick bowl of stew is one that has chunks of bread in it – and crunchy croutons on top.
 And that’s why ribollita (a white bean stew from the hilltops of Tuscany) might just be the ultimate stew for this season.